Kamuish/ASTRA/docs/index.md

 ## Installation

-Installation of ASTRA can be made either through Pypi or through github:
+ASTRA is currently available in python 3.11 and python 3.12, and it can be installed either through Pypi or github:

 === "Pypi"